 I've spent half a century (yikes) writing for radio and print—mostly print.
 I hope to be still tapping the keys as I take my last breath.

-Actors know beyond a shadow of a doubt there are certain rituals that must be performed and others that must be avoided when performing in live theatre.
+Actors know beyond a shadow of a doubt there are certain rituals that must be honoured and others that must be avoided when performing in live theatre.
 Ignoring traditions and superstitions invites disaster for any production.
 And, there are ghosts too.

 Three Theatre Taboos